Remote Internet Experiments

 („Irma“)

-The task allows not only the study of the actual oscillation of the spring oscillator and the damped oscillation, but also the excited oscillation and the study of the phenomenon called "resonance".
+The experiment allows to study not only the real oscillation of the spring oscillator and the damped oscillation, but also the excited oscillation and the phenomenon called "resonance".

 Experiment 6 – PaVEL